 Financial Market Shocks and the Macroeconomy

-Feedback from stock prices to cash flows occurs because information revealed by firms’ stock prices influences the actions of competitors.
-We explore the implications of feedback within a noisy rational expectations setting with publicly listed and private firms.
-In our setting, stock prices are affected by fundamental information, observed by some investors, by unobserved shocks to participation by informationless traders, and by real investment.
-The equilibrium relations between total output, dividends, and market prices in our setting are consistent with regularities documented in the macro finance literature, and we also generate new, potentially testable, implications.
+Feedback from stock prices to cash flows occurs because information revealed by firms' stock prices influences the actions of competitors.
+We explore the implications of feedback within a noisy rational expectations setting with incumbent publicly traded firms and privately held new entrants.
+In this setting the equilibrium relation among stock prices and both future dividends and aggregate output depends on the strategic environment in which these firms operate.
+In general, under reasonable conditions, the relations between prices, dividends, and economic output in our framework are consistent with empirical evidence in the macroliterature.
+We also generate new, potentially testable, implications.

 Suggested Citation: Suggested Citation